julelang/manual/src/compiler/directives.md

 ## Directive: `build`

 The `build` directive is a top directive.
-Different way of specific programming such as platform specific programming.
+Different way of specific programming, such as platform specific programming.
 It can be used with or instead of file annotation.
 Unlike file annotation, it is a directive, not a naming convention.

 Please look at the [specific programming](/compiler/specific-programming) section for more information.

 ## Directive: `typedef`
-In external structs, if the structure is a `typedef` use this will configure code generation correctly.
+In external structs, if the structure is a `typedef` using this will configure code generation correctly.
 Otherwise, the struct will be treated as a classical structures.

 ## Directive: `cdef`
 In external functions, if the function is a `#define`, it configures code generation to be compatible.